Are you planning to explore the beautiful Greek Islands but cannot decide the best time to visit Greece? Well, the answer is here now.

-A Greek Spring is filled with sweet fragrances, rich flavors, and beautiful colors.
+A Greek Spring is filled with sweet fragrances, rich flavours, and beautiful colours.

-While many of the Greece cities have paved paths, there are plenty of areas for trees bearing oranges, tangerines, and lemons.
+While many Greek cities have paved paths, there are plenty of areas for trees bearing oranges, tangerines, and lemons.

-The unique fragrance and essence of the city during spring is not something you can describe but have to experience for yourself.
+The unique fragrance and essence of the city during spring are not things you can describe but have to experience for yourself.

 The Spring temperature and climate are considered to be just right – not too chilly nights nor too hectic days.
 It is the best time to visit Greece for long walks and explorations in good weather.

-The beautiful explosion of colors and hues – blue skies, sunny days, green leaves, and rainbow wildflowers is an extra reward of the season.
+The beautiful explosion of colours and hues – blue skies, sunny days, green leaves, and rainbow wildflowers is an extra reward of the season.

 Spring starts approximately in March and continues till May, and the average temperatures are less intense than summer or winter.
 It is connected with particularly significant anniversaries for Greeks, including the Orthodox Easter and the Independence Day of Greece.

-The sea temperatures and the mild weather are a favorite among the tourist crowds.
-So the months of spring are filled with colors and festivities.
+The sea temperatures and the mild weather are favourites among the tourist crowds.
+So, the months of spring are filled with colours and festivities.